hexagram30/agent/docs/compat.rst

 Compatibility Models
 ~~~~~~~~~~~~~~~~~~~~

-The following describe two possible models for personality coponent
+The following are based upon related models for personality coponent
-compatibility: one for the Big Five (FFM) and the other for the IPIP (extended
+compatibility: the Big Five (FFM) and the IPIP (which extends the Big Five to
-Big Five, including facets).
+including 30 facets).

+We make a departure from both of these models, however: Neuroticism and its
+six facets (in IPIP) have been replaced with their opposites.
+This was done to
+simplify the numeric models; with a positive category used instead, the fifth
+personality component can be treated just like the other four.

 For all models below, a compatibility level of 5 is the highest, and a level of
 1 is the lowest.